DevExpress/testcafe/README.md

 As an example, we are going to test the [https://devexpress.github.io/testcafe/example](https://devexpress.github.io/testcafe/example) page.

+For this simple example, we will test the following page: https://devexpress.github.io/testcafe/example

-Create a `.js` or `.ts` file on your computer.
-Note that it needs to have a specific structure: tests must be organized into fixtures.
+Create a .js or .ts file on your computer.
+Remember that a .js or .ts file must maintain a specific structure: tests must be organized into fixtures.
 You can paste the following code to see the test in action:

 ```js
 import { Selector } from 'testcafe'; // first import testcafe selectors